28 April 2006

 These three are themselves only a small part of the 16 binary connectives.

 As a big math nerd and symbol nerd, I fell in love after looking at this for all of five minutes.
-The fundamental structure of the system is immediately apparent—as is its superiority to ordinary logical notation.
+The fundamental structure of the system is immediately apparent — as are its advantages over ordinary logical notation.

-The 3-d "chessboard" above is a kind of diagram of the relationships of the different symbols, which should properly be rendered in 4-dimensional space.
-I couldn't resist doing a mapping of my own, taking advantage of an obscure hypercube projection that I learned in high school and have been obsessed with ever since.
+The 3-d “chessboard” above is a kind of diagram of the relationships of the different symbols, which should properly be rendered in 4-dimensional space.
+I could not resist doing a mapping of my own, taking advantage of an orthographic hypercube projection that I learned in high school and have been obsessed with ever since.
+I think it makes the patterns in Zellweger’s notation even more apparent.

 Since Zellweger is a maverick, with no academic math credentials, his system has had almost no impact on the world of mathematics.
 But the art world has taken a little interest, because some of the artifacts of his work are so beautiful.
 So I discovered him through a science-art museum that Indri of Waterbones turned me on to, and they in turn point to a fascinating interview with Zellweger in the art and culture magazine Cabinet.